Departments

 Information Technology

-Information technology teaches pupils the essential skills they need to navigate the digital world.
+Information technology teaches students the essential skills they need to navigate the digital world.
 They learn how technologies work, assess their impact and actively participate in technological and social developments.

 Latin and Greek

 Latin, a cultural and literary language more than two thousand years old, was once the common language of Europe's scholars.
-From late antiquity to the 19th century, Latin enabled the use of modern languages for science and continues to shape scientific terminology to this day.
+From late antiquity to the 19th century, Latin was the basis for the use of modern languages for science and continues to shape scientific terminology to this day.

 Greek is the key to over three thousand years of intellectual history.
 It allows the understanding and research of a multifaceted system of thought from antiquity to the present day.
 Greek texts form the foundation of many sciences and contemporary society.
 They promote an understanding of connections across different fields of knowledge and facilitate cultural mediation, interdisciplinarity and transdisciplinarity.